panupongkeawkam/big-burge-web-application/README.md

 * MySQL (Database)
 > Guideline
 * Manager path [http://localhost:8080/manager](http://localhost:8080/manager)
-  * Require login and only employee in company can have user
+  * Require login and only employee in company can have account
   * View port available only **desktop**
-* Each service table path (for table No. 1) [http://localhost:8080/table/1/home](http://localhost:8080/table/1/home)<br>
+* Each service table path (for table no. 1) [http://localhost:8080/table/1/home](http://localhost:8080/table/1/home)<br>
   * Path access by table QR code
   * View port available only **mobile device**
 > Developer